Fleet logo

 Advanced configuration

-Fleet runs vulnerability downloading and processing via internal scheduled cron job.
-This internal mechanism is very useful for frictionless deployments and is well suited for most use cases.
-However, in larger deployments, where there can be dozens of Fleet server replicas sitting behind a load balancer, it is desirable to manage vulnerability processing externally.
+Fleet runs vulnerability downloading and processing via an internal scheduled cron job.
+This internal mechanism is useful for frictionless deployments and is well-suited for most use cases.
+However, it is desirable to manage vulnerability processing externally in larger deployments where there can be dozens of Fleet server replicas sitting behind a load balancer.

 The reasons for this are as follows:

-• lower resource requirements across the entire Fleet server deployment (as vulnerability processing requires considerably more resources than just running Fleet server alone)
+• Lower resource requirements across the entire Fleet server deployment (as vulnerability processing requires considerably more resources than just running the Fleet server alone)

-It is possible to limit vulnerability processing to a single dedicated host, by setting disable_schedule to true but still run one Fleet server as false, but the drawback here is still having to dedicate resources for this single host 24/7.
-The Fleet binary has a command which handles the same vulnerability processing, but will exit (successfully with 0) on completion.
-Using this sub-command we can delegate vulnerability processing to external systems such as:
+It is possible to limit vulnerability processing to a single dedicated host, by setting disable_schedule to true, but still running one Fleet server as false, but the drawback here is still having to dedicate resources for this single host 24/7.
+The Fleet binary has a command that handles the same vulnerability processing, but will exit (successfully with 0) on completion.
+Using this sub-command, we can delegate vulnerability processing to external systems such as:

 • ECS